 Martin Luther King Jr. married Coretta Scott on June 18, 1953.
 Coretta Scott was a friend of Martin Luther King Jr. at the University of Boston.
 Coretta Scott was an American author and civil rights, leader.
 She helped her husband in the civil rights movement in a greater way.

-After the death of Martin Luther King, Coretta Scott lead the civil rights movement for racial equality, founded the King Center, struggled and succeeded in making the Martin Luther King’s Birthday as a national holiday.
+After the death of Martin Luther King, Coretta Scott lead the civil rights movement for racial equality, founded the King Center, struggled, and made Martin Luther King’s Birthday a national holiday.

 How Many Children did Martin Luther King Jr?